ROHIT12311926/razorai-commerce/README.md

 The AI agent could discover compatible merchants, evaluate their catalogs, select a product, and request a transaction.

-The merchant's backend would still enforce its own rules before allowing the transaction.
+The merchant backend would still enforce its own rules before allowing the transaction.

-### The bigger idea
+### The Bigger Idea

 RazorAI is not only an AI shopping assistant.